Gryk3l/dot-net-rsa-finder/README.md

 TLDR: `rsakeyfinder` didn't work for me even specifying the modulus of the public key ¯\_(ツ)_/¯

+DISCLAIMER: Please, feel free to tell me if you encounter any problem/bug while using this script

 ### Program description

 Finds all occurrences of the modulus of the given public key, and tries to parse the next data in the dump as P, then calculate Q... etc